17 free (or very cheap) ways to bring kids joy indoors

 To up the experience, don your finery, use this cute pretend ticket generator to make tickets and pause for an interval treat.
-Here are a few examples of the hits on offer:

 What could be more exciting than receiving a letter from someone famous?
 It only costs the price of a stamp to send off the letter, it gets kids practising their writing skills, and they're more likely to get a reply than you might think.
-MSE Ant H's wife Kayleigh still treasures a handwritten reply she got from comedian Kathy Burke as a kid.
+Ex-MSE Ant H's wife Kayleigh still treasures a handwritten reply she got from comedian Kathy Burke as a kid.